parthamcomp/grocery-bud-project/README.md

 Project created as part of course https://www.udemy.com/course/react-tutorial-and-projects-course.

-Project shows list of birthdays on the current day.
+Project displays a checklist of items entered by user.
+Items entered are stored in local storage.

 Made in: ReactJS